 Print Recipe Pin RecipeIngredients

-- 3 cups (13 ounces / 370 g) stemmed, quartered strawberries or halved if small
+- 3 cups (370 g) stemmed, quartered strawberries or halved if small

-- 1 tablespoon chia seed more if you want a firmer set
+- 1 tablespoon chia seed or more for a firmer set

 Instructions